Ms. Meyers is a mom, teacher, and author who writes about issues in early childhood education and parenting.

-Fold paper in half.
+- Fold the paper in half.
 Open it flat.
-Drop blob of paint near the middle.
+Drop a blob of paint near the middle.
 Fold paper.
 Rub along the fold.
 Open.

 7. Make Frozen Banana Dippers

-1. Peel the banana and cute it in half.
+1. Peel the banana and cut it in half.

 2. Insert the Popsicle stick into the cut end of each banana half.